Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: DISCUSSION

-In comparison to the logistic regression model of \citet{Rajapaksha2022}, our model is more parsimonious.
-The logistic model has seven risk factors consisting of biological sex, delinquency, adverse childhood experiences, peer cannabis use and scores on three personality traits --- conscientiousness, neuroticism, and openness, which overlap with our model.
-Yet, even with less number of risk factors, our model has similar AUC values in the external validation on both Add Health and CHDS validation datasets \citep{Rajapaksha2022, Lakishka2023}.
+In comparison to the logistic regression model of Rajapaksha et al. \cite{Rajapaksha2022}, our final proposed model is more parsimonious.
+Besides the five risk factors of our model, the logistic model additionally has two more: adverse childhood experiences and peer cannabis use.
+Yet, even with a smaller number of risk factors, our model has similar AUC values in independent validation on both Add Health and CHDS datasets \cite{Rajapaksha2022, Lakishka2023}.
 More importantly, our model provides absolute risk estimates of CUD for individuals within specific age intervals.
 While the logistic model simply predicts the risk of CUD in future without regard to any time interval and without considering the competing risk of death, making it less relevant for clinical decision-making.
-We computed 5- and 15-year absolute risks of CUD made at the age of first cannabis use for a diverse range of risk factor combinations and compared them with the corresponding probability of developing CUD in (unspecified) future as predicted by the logistic model of \citet{Rajapaksha2022} in Table \ref{t:t3}.
-We can see that the absolute risks show considerable variability depending on the combination of risk factors and the length of the prediction period, which can not be captured by \citet{Rajapaksha2022} model.
+We computed 5- and 15-year absolute risks of CUD made at the age of first cannabis use for a diverse range of risk factor combinations and compared them with the corresponding probability of developing CUD in (unspecified) future as predicted by the logistic model \cite{Rajapaksha2022} in Table \ref{t:t3}.
+We can see that the absolute risks show considerable variability depending on the combination of risk factors and the length of the prediction period, which could not be captured by the logistic model of Rajapaksha et al. \cite{Rajapaksha2022}.

+The parsimonious feature of our model makes it easier to implement it in clinical settings, especially for the sensitive target population.
+Another helpful feature with clinical relevance is that for a longitudinal predictor, our model requires just average across the available time points, making it applicable even in settings with just one single time point.
+Moreover, the model can be re-calibrated for other populations, if needed, as we did for CHDS data.
+For this, the only information needed is CUD prevalence in the new population, which is typically available from published governmental reports.

-This study has two limitations.
-First, we utilized the Cox PH model due to its widespread popularity and simplicity.
-However, other models such as cumulative incidence models and accelerated failure time models could also be explored.
-Second, the Add Health data are relatively dated, potentially limiting its ability to capture current trends in cannabis use, particularly in light of the recent legalization of non-medical cannabis use.
+Our study has one limitation: the Add Health data are relatively dated, potentially limiting its ability to capture current trends in cannabis use, particularly in the light of recent legalization of non-medical cannabis use in many parts of the US \cite{berenson2019}.
 However, there is currently no other nationally representative longitudinal study available that has adolescent-to-adult follow-up as well as SUD outcomes and an extensive range of potential risk factors.